gliderlabs/docker-alpine/docs/index.md

 [![Fastly](https://github.com/gliderlabs/docker-alpine/raw/master/logo_fastly.png)][fastly]

 [Fastly][fastly] provides the CDN for our Alpine Linux package repository.
 This allows super speedy package downloads from all over the globe!
-Check out

 [about]: /docker-alpine/about
 [usage]: /docker-alpine/usage